Zakka24/poll-sender/README.md

 # Poll Sender

 ## Description
-Pool Sender is a simple Python script that automates sending polls on WhatsApp Web.
+Poll Sender is a simple Python script that automates sending polls on WhatsApp Web.
 It opens WhatsApp Web, navigates to a specified group, and sends two predefined polls.
 This script was created to help organize our office's car schedule efficiently.

 ## Features
 - Automatically opens WhatsApp Web